TextureGroup/Texture/docs/_docs/layout-transition-api.md

 It is imperative to call `completeTransition:` on the context object once your animation has finished, as it will perform the necessary internal steps for the newly calculated layout to become the current `calculatedLayout`.

 Note that there hasn't been a use of `addSubnode:` or `removeFromSupernode` during the transition.
-AsyncDisplayKit's layout transition API analyzes the differences in the node hierarchy between the old and new layout, implicitly performing node insertions and removals via <a href="automatic-subnode-mgmt.html">Automatic Subnode Management</a>.
+Texture's layout transition API analyzes the differences in the node hierarchy between the old and new layout, implicitly performing node insertions and removals via <a href="automatic-subnode-mgmt.html">Automatic Subnode Management</a>.

 Nodes are inserted before your implementation of `animateLayoutTransition:` is called and this is a good place to manually manage the hierarchy before you begin the animation.
 Removals are performed in `didCompleteLayoutTransition:` after you call `completeTransition:` on the context object.
 If you need to manually perform deletions, override `didCompleteLayoutTransition:` and perform your custom operations.
 Note that this will override the default behavior and it is recommended to either call `super` or walk through the `removedSubnodes` getter in the context object to perform the cleanup.